datacamp-content/courses-introduction-to-shell/chapter1.md

 *** =instructions

+Using two commands,
-Create a new directory called `2017` inside a new directory called `backup`.
+create a new directory called `2017` inside a new directory called `yearly`.
 Do not change directory while doing this.

 *** =hint